jaslatendresse/msr-challenge-2021/docs/notes/pipeline.md

 # The pipeline to format the data

-1. Create a new database
+1. Create a new database DONE
 2. Create the table `sstubs` (original dataset) from the python script.
+DONE

 3. On TravisTorrent, query the dataset to obtain JSON files of new added projects.
+DONE
 4. Create TravisTorrent table `selected_travis_torrent` with the python script.
+DONE
 5. Format `selected_travis_torrent` to `selected_travis_torrent_formatted` with the following:

 `UPDATE selected_travis